Enteromius bagbwensis

 Enteromius bagbwensis is a species of freshwater benthopelagic ray-finned fish in the genus Enteromius it is endemic to the Bagbwe River in Sierra Leone.
 The current maximum length is a 9.6 cm male.

 Description

-This fish has 12 scales around caudal penducle, 8 branched dorsal fin rays, and two pairs of rather long barbels.
+This fish has 12 scales around caudal peduncle, 8 branched dorsal fin rays, and two pairs of rather long barbels.
 The anterior barbel does not reach to the anterior margin of the eye.
 It has a posterior barbel extending beyond the hind margin of its eye.
 This fish also has a complete lateral line and slightly depressed below dorsal fin.